Practitioner Motives to Use Different Hyperparameter Optimization Methods

 \subsection{Perceived Success of Using HPO Methods to Achieve Specific Goals}

-Practitioners appear to have individual motives to use specific HPO methods.
-Yet, some decisions for HPO methods may not produce the attempted results.
-To distinguish between the successful and unsuccessful experiences of practitioners in using HPO to reach their goals, we asked the study participants to what extent they perceive to have attained which goals with the selected HPO methods.
+Practitioners seem to have diverse and individual motivations for using specific \ac{HPO} methods.
+However, these choices do not always lead to the desired outcomes.
+To distinguish between successful and unsuccessful experiences of practitioners in using \ac{HPO} to reach their goals, we asked the study participants to what extent they perceive to have attained which goals using what \ac{HPO} methods.